Chepang, Tsepang in Nepal

 Introduction / History

 The Chepang are one of the more isolated tribal groups of Nepal and India.
-In Nepal they live in the Lothar Khola region, east and west of Kandrang Garhi.
-They also inhabit the valleys washed by the Male Khila River, in the mid-region of the Mahabharat Mountains.
+In Nepal, they live in the districts of Chitwan, Makwanpur, Dhading and Gorkha.
 The altitude of this region is between 4,000 to 6,500 feet above sea level, producing a cool and pleasant climate in the summer and a chilly climate in the winter.
 Destruction of the forests and the demands of an increased population have caused vast land erosion, threatening their environment and their unique culture.

 What Are Their Lives Like?

 Their habitat is suitable for raising livestock, but unfortunately, they do not possess enough practical knowledge to be successful.
-They primarily raise goats, cows, bulls, pigs, and occasionally a few buffalo.
-For at least half of the year, they eat quite well as a result of their agricultural efforts.
+They primarily raise goats, cows, bulls, pigs and occasionally buffalo.
+For at least half of the year, they eat well as a result of their agricultural efforts.
 However, for the other half of the year, they exist on the products of the forests and remain suspended on the edge of starvation.
-Some Chepang hire themselves out as laborers in various areas away from their villages.
+Some Chepang hire themselves as laborers in various areas away from their villages.

-Marriage among the Chepang is an extremely extravagant affair and more complicated than among other Nepalese hill tribes.
+Women marry in their mid-teens and have as many children as possible.
+Often the children are malnourished and the mothers face health issues because they give birth so young.
 When a child is born, the mother is considered polluted; the household must observe cleansing rituals for eight days.
 On the ninth day, the child is given a name.
-Twenty-two days after birth, the mother is considered purified and is allowed to resume her participation in any social, religious, or community gatherings.
+Twenty-two days after birth, the mother is considered purified and is allowed to resume her participation in any social, religious or community gatherings.

 What Are Their Beliefs?

 The Chepang are primarily ethnic religionists.
-However, they have integrated many beliefs and practices from other religions into their own unique system.
-Many rituals are performed and a variety of deities are worshipped.
+However, they have integrated many beliefs and practices from other religions into their unique system.
+They perform many rituals and worship a variety of deities.
 An important ritual the Chepang observe is known as the Kulain Puja, which involves the worship of dead ancestors.

 What Are Their Needs?